soldat76/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A small script in Python that codes for a simple game of 3x3 Tic Tac Toe
+A small program in Python that codes for a simple game of 3x3 Tic Tac Toe

 ### June 7 2017
 Uploaded: *TicTacToe.py*